Skip to content

 We also ensure that your identity is not disclosed to those involved in handling a report.
 An exception to this is if you give your express written consent and they treat your identity confidentially.

-You are acting in good faith and reporting a (suspected) wrongdoing in accordance with this policy.
-JEX will not disadvantage you in any way in connection with the report.
-We will also ensure that your colleagues refrain from any form of disadvantage that hinders your professional or personal functioning.
-If you do experience any disadvantage, you can discuss this with the whistleblower advisor.
-They will inform your immediate supervisor (or the immediate supervisor at the client) about this.
+You are acting in good faith and are reporting a (suspected) misconduct in accordance with this policy.
+JEX not disadvantage you in any way in connection with the report.
+We will also ensure that your colleagues refrain from any form of retaliation that impedes your professional or personal performance.
+If you do experience retaliation, you can discuss this with the whistleblower advisor.
+The advisor will inform your immediate supervisor (or the immediate supervisor at the client) about this.

 Other parties involved, including, for example, the confidential advisor and/or the investigators, will not be disadvantaged in any way by us in connection with the report.